Why take an apprenticeship?

 Before the 1st of August 2010, government funded apprenticeships were limited to young persons between the ages of 16 and 24, but now are open to people of all ages.

-With mass unemployment across the UK, the opportunity to train (or to re-train) can only ever be a good thing, but some would see this development as double-edged: The government have drawn attention to apprenticeships as a positive solution to youth unemployment, but only 16% of new apprentices in 2011 were under 25.
+With mass unemployment across the UK, the opportunity to train (or to re-train) can only ever be a good thing, but some would see this development as double-edged: The government have drawn attention to apprenticeships as a positive solution to youth unemployment, but only a relatively small percentage of new apprentices are under 25.

 Are slightly older applicants who perhaps already have some post-secondary qualifications and work experience being given preference over school leavers?